 The Gender column calls out three triplets of words that help to identify how each language deals with gendered words: the neutral, masculine, and feminine forms of singular “they”, “person”, and “sibling”.
 Note that I made a distinction between neutral pronouns (English singular “they”) and neuter pronouns (English “it”); the latter is used to exclusively describe objects and thus does not apply persons of unknown or non-binary gender.
 Many auxlangs boast that they have no grammatical gender, but that’s a low bar.
 These triplets highlight how each language handles semantic gender, and makes it easy to see any asymmetries, redundancies, or lexical gaps.

 Finally, the Inflection column lists the kinds of conjugation and declension on the verbs, nouns, and adjectives.
-Optional inflections are in parentheses, and I used “TAM” (tense–aspect–mood) pretty liberally.
+Optional inflections are in parentheses, and I used “TAM” (tense, aspect, and mood) pretty liberally.

 There you have it.
 I hope this table is a useful tool for thinking about the current state of auxlangs in the world.
 Always remember that there’s no such thing as a perfect language—at least, what’s perfect to one person likely won’t be perfect to very many others—and that all auxlangers share the common goal of bringing people together.
-Now if you’ll excuse me, I want to learn Pandunia now.
 Restu ebene, kamaradoj.

 Edit: clarified my definition of “class affixes” versus “special affixes”.